dschwerdel/SingleFileHamster/README.md

 - maybe show some graphs, but this goes to an extra file

 Short term goals:
-- clean up and comment the code
+- clean up and comment the code (don't worry we will refactor it later)
 - save the user created job categories in the localstorage, display it if they're there.
 (Actually this works somewhat.
 But the dropdown menu is not refreshing properly, so I commented it out.)
 - work on a nice design.
 - fix the display of the history, show a total of time per day
 - just make it better

+Proudly but stupidly made with gedit